cunilog/cunilog/basics.md

 Every target, however, needs to be configured first so that Cunilog knows what to do with it.
 This also applies to the default (static) target.

-Logging functions create events, and events are sent to targets.
+Logging functions create events and events are sent to targets.
 A target can be configured to fork/duplicate events to other targets.
 Events can also be redirected to another target.

 All logging functions expect as their first parameter a pointer to a target structure of type __CUNILOG_TARGET__.
 For the default (static) target,